Organic Herbicide 2

 In a blender with water liquefy two bulbs of garlic and two cayenne or habanero peppers.
 Strain away the solids.
 Pour the garlic-pepper juice into a one gallon container.
 Fill the remaining volume with water to make one gallon of concentrate.
 Shake well before using and add 1/4 cup of the concentrate to each gallon of water in the sprayer.
 To make garlic tea, simply omit the pepper and add another bulb of garlic.
 For additional power, add one tablespoon of seaweed and molasses to each gallon.
 Always use plastic containers with loose fitting lids for storage.

 Garrett Juice evolved over a period of years as I would tell readers and callers how to make an effective foliar feeding mix.
 The mix has always had compost, tea, molasses and seaweed, but the other ingredients have varied.
 Through trial and error, we came to the basic mix we use today.
 As always, my formulas are for making the mix at home, but there are commercial products on the market for convenience.
-To make your own, here are the instructions:
+To make your own, here are the instructions.
+Mix the following in a gallon of water:

 Garrett Juice (ready to spray):